jeannefukumaru/fastai_part2/README.md

+# Lesson 6 takeaways
+- Build a character RNN from scratch with PyTorch
+- Understand the `Learner` class in PyTorch
+- concatenate inputs to hidden layers instead of adding inputs together
+- abstract the need to manually write for loops of FC layers with Pytorch's `rnn` class
+- overwrite the randomly initialised hidden-hidden weight matrix with an identity matrix

 # Lesson 8 takeaways
 - spend time getting bounding box coordinates into useable format
 - first step - write functions to display data and annotations to allow fast exploration